mehulagg/gitlab_test/doc/administration/pages/index.md

    **GitLab server** (unless you completed the optional access control step just now) and the **Pages server** for the changes to take effect.

-It is possible to run GitLab Pages on multiple servers if you wish to distribute the load.
+It's possible to run GitLab Pages on multiple servers if you wish to distribute the load.
 You can do this through standard load balancing practices such as configuring your DNS server to return multiple IPs for your Pages server, configuring a load balancer to work at the IP level, and so on.
 If you wish to